grinnell-cs/csc151-images/_eboards/eboard42.md

 The other section had a much larger and much longer final project, including many more classes devoted to team work on the project.
-In exchange, they didn't have the kinds of days in which the course debriefs on a topic or plans for an assignment or ....
+In exchange, they didn't have the kinds of days in which the course debriefs on a topic or plans for an assignment or I spend too long answering a question or ....

 * I'd prefer a much longer project and would give up those days.
                         [  ]